thomasrooth/thomasrooth.github.io/_posts/2023-05-16-First Classifier!.md

 ![](/images/batch.JPG "Batch from DataBlock")

-I am still in awe that it only takes a few minutes to train a working classifier of 10 differnet animals.
+I am still in awe that it only takes a few minutes to train a working classifier of 10 different animals.
 Fine tuning the model takes less than 5 minutes as shown by the table below.

 | epoch  | Train Loss | Valid Loss  | Error Rate |  Time |
 | ------ | ---------- | ----------- | ---------- | ----- |